Guanzhou's personal storage for lecture notes, blog posts, & good mood.

 # export HOMEBREW_BOTTLE_DOMAIN=https://mirrors.ustc.edu.cn/homebrew-bottles

-My starship theme customizations (~/.config/starship.toml
+My starship theme customizations (~/.config/starship.toml):

-# Git repo status.
+# Git & related.

 [git_status]